remy/remysharp.com/public/drafts/living-standard.md

 The web is a beautiful place.
 On the face of it: open to all.
 Complicated and yet still simple.
 Why do I still so strongly believe in the web?
 What's different today that makes the web so much more exciting than ever?
 And how can we help to keep the web a welcome and open place?

-# Plain and simple

-*First draft of a keynote talk I'll give at Hackerfest*

 ## Successful content and posts

 - [My workflow: never having to leave the devtools](http://remysharp.com/2012/12/21/my-workflow-never-having-to-leave-devtools/) 1K+